chloeppd/MasterThesisDHDK/README.md

 + [Details and Acknowledgments](#details)

 ## About <a name = "about"></a>
 This repository provides additional materials for the final project of the Digital Humanities & Digital Knowledge Master Degree.
-A Python package was designed for processing audio files and extracting acoustic biomarkers for the identification of neurocognitive disorder from speech.
-Its objective is to contribute to current research in the identification of linguistical manifestations of the illness, and support the training of automatic classifiers with the scope to devise reliable and non-intrusive tools for the early detection of neurocognitive disorder through speech.
+It provides a demonstration of the package that was designed for processing audio files and extracting acoustic biomarkers for the identification of neurocognitive disorder from speech, with the objective to contribute to current research in the identification of linguistical manifestations of the illness, to support the creation of reliable and non-intrusive tools for its early detection.

 <!-- ## Features